Survey Says: Raspberry Pi Still Rules, But X86 SBCs Have Made Gains

 Intel just killed it's IoT platform line, [digitaltrends.com] so there are going to be fewer x86 options for SBCs.

-"In terms of open specifications" (Score:2)
+"In terms of open specifications" (Score:3)

 On the whole, people don't want open specifications more than they want something that is well-supported.
 Open specifications are a good thing, don't get me wrong.
 But given the choice between something that's a huge hassle to get working (and keep working) smoothly that's open and something that just plain works...well, I offer this survey's results as Exhibit A.